Subjective functions: Connections to psychology and neuroscience

 \subsection{Conditional rationality in goal pursuit}

-The principle of rational action states that agents will adopt the most efficient policy for achieving a goal (e.g., they will take the shortest path available to a goal location).
+The principle of rational action states that agents will adopt the most efficient policy for achieving a goal (e.g., they will take the shortest available path to a goal location).
 In other words, agents should maximize value.
 As stated earlier, maximizing EPE is equivalent to maximizing value (as long as the value estimate is fixed or changing sufficiently slowly).
 Critically, the value function itself is endogenized by the agent's goal selection, which optimizes the same subjective function.
-This results in what has been called \emph{conditional rationality} \citep{chu2024praise}: efficient pursuit of subjective goals.
+This results in what has been called \emph{conditional rationality} \citep{chu2024praise}: efficient pursuit of subjective goals.\footnote{The concept of conditional rationality has deep roots in moral philosophy.
+In a famous passage of his \emph{Treatise of Human Nature} \citep{hume2000treatise}, the philosopher David Hume concluded: ``Reason is, and ought only to be the slave of the passions, and can never pretend to any other office than to serve and obey them.''}

 The paradigmatic example of conditional rationality is children's pretend play.
 To a large extent, this form of play follows realistic rules/constraints---up to a point \citep{harris2021early}.
 For example, when 2-year-olds watch as pretend toothpaste is squirted onto one of two toy pigs, they correctly clean the `dirty' pig \citep{harris1993young}.
 Clearly the pretend squirting action violates the real-world constraint that the toothpaste should be visible, but nonetheless children follow an efficient plan \emph{conditional} on the premise that toothpaste has been squirted on a particular pig.